MatKollar/DP-QA-test/README.md

 ## 📁 File

-- `QA_test.docx` – the full list of test questions and responses, sorted by question type.
+- `QA_test.pdf` – the full list of test questions and responses, sorted by question type.

 ## 🧪 Test Setup